josefrodrim/Poker/README.md

 # Poker
 IA Challenge

-This proyect is a python challenge for IA2A
+This project is a python challenge for IA2A

 the Challenge is in a PDF-document